|

 ||

-Day by Day Overview Tuesday, May 21 Wednesday, May 22 Thursday, May 23 Friday, May 24 Saturday, May 25 Sunday, May 26 Monday, May 27 Tuesday, May 28 Notes: Our hikes each day are 7-9 miles.
+Day by Day Overview Saturday, June 13 Sunday, June 14 Monday, June 15 Tuesday, June 16 Wednesday, June 17 Thursday, June 18 Friday, June 19 Saturday, June 20 Notes: Our hikes each day are 6-7 miles.
 This is the Italian Alps and so some of the hikes have significant elevation changes.
-For the hikes with the greatest altitude gain, we take a gondola/lift.
+For the hikes with the greatest altitude gain, we take a gondola/lift part way.
 While elevations change during our week from valley to high mountain meadows the actual hiking elevation range is from 500 ft to 1,500 ft.
 The highest elevation we reach is 7,000'.
 To enjoy this trip, you should hike regularly in the months prior to the trip, include hills and be prepared for a great week of hiking!
 We leave Collalbo each morning around 9:00 AM.
 Our breakfasts and dinners are at the hotel with the exception of one dinner on your own.
-A picnic lunch is provided by the hotel with the exception of two lunches.
-Each evening we will meet to "review and preview" our day.
+A picnic lunch is provided by the hotel each day with the exception of one lunch on our Bolzano day.
 Please Note: The above schedule is subject to change due to weather or other circumstances beyond our control. |

 ||||